poly4concept/resort-hotel/README.md

 # Hotel Resort
 This is a landing page for an hotel.

-You can have acess to room's information like
+You can have access to room's information like
 - Price
 - Size
 - Capacity
 - Features

-It also has filtering options for you to  search for room of your choice  without going through all the list.
+It also has filtering options for you to  search for a room of your choice  without going through all the lists.

 ---